 Larvae

-Fly larvae are usually soft-bodied and legless, and except for aquatic species, they have poorly developed heads.
-There’s a lot of variation in their coloring.
-Aquatic species breathe through a tube located at the tip of the abdomen, raising it above the surface of the water, like a snorkel.
-Non-aquatic species, which is most of them, live in either the soil or decaying matter or are parasites of other wildlife.
+Fly larvae are usually soft-bodied and legless, and aquatic species have poorly developed heads.
+Aquatic species breathe through a tube at the tip of the abdomen, raising it above the water’s surface like a snorkel.
+Most flies are non-aquatic and live in either the soil or decaying matter or are parasites of other wildlife.

 Larvae feed nonstop.
-As they get larger, they outgrow their skin.
-Depending on the species, they shed it (molt) three to eight times.² When they’ve molted for the last time, they migrate away from their food source to pupate in either their hardened outer skin or a cocoon made of soil or silk, or both.
-When they emerge from pupation, adults are fully formed and soon ready to start mating.
+As they get larger, they outgrow their skin and, depending on the species, shed it (molt) three to eight times.
+When they’ve molted for the last time, they move away from their food source to pupate within their hardened outer skin or in a cocoon made of soil, silk, or both.
+When they emerge, they’re fully formed adults and soon ready to start mating.

 Lifespan

-The complete lifespan of deer flies and horse flies is two or three years, but only 30 to 60 days of that is spent as an adult.
-House Flies go through their complete life cycle in about 30 days, spending about 25 days as adults.
-Fruit flies spend a week or two as larvae and pupae, then 40 to 50 days as adults.
-Most flies overwinter as larvae or pupae, and the adults die.
-Some adults survive by hibernating in a warm place, including homes or attics from which they may make a surprise winter appearance.
+The lifespan of deer flies and horse flies is two or three years, but only thirty to sixty days of that is spent as an adult.
+House Flies go through their entire life cycle in about thirty days, spending about twenty-five days as adults.
+Fruit flies spend a week or two as larvae and pupae, then forty to fifty days as adults.
+Most flies overwinter as larvae or pupae.
+Adults usually die, although some survive by hibernating in warm places, including homes or attics, where they may make a surprise winter appearance.

 Behavior

 There are some exceptions, but most flies are active in the daytime.
-Adults can easily be spotted as they go about their daily business.
-Some buzz around flowers, sipping nectar.
-Others perch on foliage waiting for prey to pass by.
-Sometimes, as with mosquitoes, humans are among their prey.
-(It would only take 1,200,000 mosquito bites to drain our blood totally, so be very careful out there!)
+Many adults go unnoticed, but some can easily be spotted as they go about their daily business.
+There are those that buzz around flowers, sipping nectar.
+Others perch on foliage, waiting for prey to pass by.
+Sometimes, as with mosquitoes, humans are among their game.
+(It would take only 1,200,000 mosquito bites to totally drain our blood, so be very careful out there!)
 If Mosquitoes Love You, It’s in Your Genes

 Habitat

 There’s hardly any environment or organic matter that flies don’t live in or on.
 The larvae of aquatic species are found in lakes, ponds, rivers, puddles, swamps, marshes, birdbaths—even brackish water.
 Some larvae burrow into sediment on the bottom, while others live in water-plant stems, leaves, and roots.
-Non-aquatic species live in soil, in fungi, on plants, under bark, in garbage, and in dead or alive animal tissues.
-There are even some, the larvae of the Petroleum Fly, Helaeomyia petrolei, that live in pools of crude oil, feeding on insects that fall into them.
+Non-aquatic species live in soil and fungi, on plants, under bark, in garbage, and in dead or alive animal tissues.
+Some, the larvae of the Petroleum Fly, Helaeomyia petrolei, live in pools of crude oil, feeding on insects that fall into them.

 Food sources

 Both male and female adults feed on a wide variety of foods, including nectar, sap, living or decaying plant or animal matter, other insects, and dung.
 Females of some species, such as mosquitoes, drink blood.
-Hessian flies eat grass.
-There are some, like crane flies, that don’t eat at all as adults.
+Hessian Flies, Mayetiola destructor, eat grass.
+Some, like crane flies, don’t eat at all as adults.

-Golden-backed Snipe Fly, Chrysopilus thoracicus, found in wooded areas of the eastern US.
-Adults alleged to be predatory.
+Golden-backed Snipe Fly, Chrysopilus thoracicus, found in wooded areas of the eastern U.S. Adults are alleged to be predatory.
 (Katja Schulz/Flickr; CC BY 2.0)

 Predators

-Birds, bats, insects, and spiders prey on adult flies.
-Larvae are prey for fishes and other aquatic life.
+Birds, bats, insects, and spiders prey on adult flies, and larvae are prey for fish and other aquatic life.

-There’s no denying that in spite of their myriad benefits to the world, flies are disease vectors.
-Flies that feed on garbage and carcasses inadvertently collect disease organisms on their bodies as they go about their daily business.
-Those pathogens are then transferred to whatever else the flies touch or feed on, including our foods.
-That’s a potential problem if the fly that landed on a hotdog at a picnic previously foraged in a dead animal.
+There’s no denying that despite their benefits to the world, flies are disease vectors.
+Those that feed on garbage and carcasses inadvertently collect disease organisms on their bodies.
+Pathogens are then transferred to whatever the flies touch or feed on, including our foods.
+If a fly that landed on a hotdog at a picnic had previously foraged in a dead animal, that’s a potential problem.